 - MoreSimilar Artists, Official Links

 Goldie were a British pop/rock band.
 The band was formed by guitarist Dave Black in 1976 with members of his previous project Kestrel and following his departure from Spiders from Mars.
 They are best known for the hit single "Making Up Again", which reached Number 7 in the UK Singles Chart in July 1978.

-The song is considered a fine example of late 70's sophisticated pop music, Pete McDonald hinted at its complexity in an interview with the Newcastle Evening Chronicle in March 1978 when he said "It’s not typical of what we play on stage.
+The song is considered a fine example of late 1970s sophisticated pop music,[by whom?]
+Pete McDonald hinted at its complexity in an interview with the Newcastle Evening Chronicle in March 1978 when he said "It’s not typical of what we play on stage.
 It’s too complex."

 The band performed and recorded together for four years, and appeared on the TV show Top of the Pops.
 The group disbanded in 1980.
 Following the split Black went on to form another band 747 who did not achieve chart success, but did have a successful career in their native North East during the early 1980s.
 Both Black and McDonald went on to have successful solo careers and Black continued to attract crowds at his many gigs throughout the North of England until his death in July 2015.
 Geoff Robson, their bass guitarist, appeared on series 25 of Never Mind the Buzzcocks in September 2011.